Distributed Koopman Learning with Incomplete Measurements: The Problem

-\textbf{Multi-Agent Systems (MAS).} We now consider a group of $N\geq 1$ agents with its node set denoted as $\mathcal{V} = \{1,2,\dots, N\}$.
+Consider a group of $N\geq 1$ agents, with the node set denoted as $\mathcal{V} = \{1,2,\dots, N\}$.
 Each agent $i \in \mathcal{V}$ can receive information from its neighbors.
-By saying neighbors of agent $i$, we mean any other agents within agent $i$'s reception range and we denote $\mathcal{N}_i$ as the set of agent $i$'s neighbors.
-Neighbor relations between distinct pairs of agents are characterized by a self-arced directed graph $\mathbb{G} = \{\mathcal{V},\mathcal{E}\}$ such that there is a directed edge $(i,j)\in\mathcal{E}$ if and only if agent $i$ and $j$ are neighbors.
-We assume $\mathbb{G}$ is strongly connected.
-As shown in Fig. \ref{fig:illustration}, we suppose a MAS of which each agent $i$ shares the same control inputs $u(k)$ as the unknown NTVS and observes partial states $y_i(k)\in\mathbb{R}^{n_i}$ at the same time $k$ defined by with $C_i\in\mathbb{R}^{n_i\times n}$.
-Analogous to the partition rule of $\mathcal{B}_\tau$ defined in \eqref{eq_complete_batch}, we assume that each agent $i\in\mathcal{V}$ can partition the observed $y_i(k)$ and $u(k)$ as the following series of data batches synchronously. \textbf{Distributed deep Koopman learning (DDKL).} To achieve the DKR in \eqref{eq_dkr} for the NTVS using $\mathcal{B}_{i,\tau}$ of \eqref{eq_batch} in a distributed way, we suppose each agent $i$ constructs an estimated discrete-time dynamical system sharing the same control inputs as the NTVS described as:
+By saying neighbors of agent $i$, we mean any other agents within agent $i$'s reception range, and we denote $\mathcal{N}_i$ as the set of agent $i$'s neighbors.
+Neighbor relations between distinct pairs of agents are characterized by a self-arced directed graph $\mathbb{G} = \{\mathcal{V},\mathcal{E}\}$ such that there is a directed edge $(i,j)\in\mathcal{E}$ if and only if agents $i$ and $j$ are neighbors.
+We assume $\mathbb{G}$ is strongly connected and note that each agent $i$ is always considered a neighbor of itself.